This guide is in three sections. This page is the Basic section. Here are links to the other two sections:

 2. Open the drop-down list, and scroll through the alphabetical list of concepts available in the knowledge base.
 Click on a name to enter it.

-In the example at right, the concept loligo has been entered.
+In the example below (click to enlarge), the concept Nephtheidae has been entered.

 Extending a concept name